FailAcademy/learning/wpte-vancouver/_slides/01-intro-to-php.md

 # Exercise 2

-Get ready for your second round of FizzBuzz...PHP-style!
+Get ready for your second round of FizzBuzz, PHP-style!

 You'll complete this exercise inside of your `index.php` file.